BoostTree and BoostForest for Ensemble Learning: Introduction

-This article proposes BoostForest, which integrates boosting and Bagging for both classification and regression.
-Our main contributions are: \begin{enumerate} \item We propose a novel decision tree model, BoostTree, that integrates GBMs into a single decision tree, as shown in Figure~\ref{fig:tree}.
-BoostTree trains a linear or nonlinear function, e.g., RR, ELM, or SVR, at each node.
+This paper proposes BoostForest, which integrates boosting and Bagging for both classification and regression.
+Our main contributions are: \begin{enumerate} \item We propose a novel decision tree model, BoostTree, that integrates GBM into a single decision tree, as shown in Fig.~\ref{fig:tree}.
+BoostTree uses the node function, e.g., RR, ELM, or SVR, to train a linear or nonlinear regression model at each node for regression or binary classification, or $J$ regression models for $J$-class classification, where $J$ is the number of classes.
 For a given input, BoostTree first sorts it down to a leaf, then computes the final prediction by summing up the outputs of all node models along the path from the root to that leaf.
-BoostTree achieves high randomness (diversity) by selecting a subset of features randomly at node splitting.
+Similar to Extra-Trees, BoostTree increases the randomness (diversity) by drawing the cut-points randomly at node splitting.

-\item We propose a novel diversity enhancement strategy, random parameter pool sampling, which makes BoostTree more robust to hyper-parameters.
-In this strategy, the parameters of the BoostTree are not specific values, but random samples from candidate sets stored in a parameter pool.
-Each time a node model is generated, its parameters are randomly selected from the parameter pool.
-This further improves the diversity of BoostTrees.
+\item We propose a novel parameter setting strategy, random parameter pool sampling, which makes BoostTree easier to tune its hyper-parameters than traditional approaches.
+In this strategy, the parameters of BoostTree are not specific values, but random samples from candidate sets stored in a parameter pool.
+Each time a root node is generated, BoostTree randomly selects its hyper-parameters from the parameter pool.

-\item Using BoostTrees as base learners, we propose a novel ensemble learning approach, BoostForest (Figure~\ref{fig:forest}).
-It uses bootstrap to obtain replicas of the training set, and trains a BoostTree on each replica.
-It has only one hyper-parameter (the number of BoostTrees), and outperforms several classical ensemble learning approaches.
-Moreover, it represents a very general ensemble learning framework, whose base learners can be any model, e.g., BoostTree, decision tree, or neural network, or even a mixture of different models. \end{enumerate} The details of BoostTree and BoostForest are described in Supplementary Algorithms~2-6.
+\item Using BoostTrees as base learners, we propose a novel ensemble learning approach, BoostForest, as shown in Fig.~\ref{fig:forest}.
+It first uses bootstrap to obtain multiple replicas of the original training set, and then trains a BoostTree on each replica.
+BoostForest uses the parameter pool sampling strategy to simplify its hyper-parameter tuning process, and outperforms several popular ensemble learning approaches.
+Moreover, it represents a very general ensemble learning framework, whose base learners can be any tree model, e.g., BoostTree, M5P, Extra-Tree (a single decision tree in Extra-Trees), or Logistic Model Tree (LMT) \cite{landwehr2005logistic}, or even a mixture of different models. \end{enumerate}